 This article explains the type of preparation I do for these circumstances.

 Computer source code has been the most common type of restricted material that I have reviewed to date.
 Project-related information is often not as closely guarded.
 I wrote about how I do source code comparisons previously.
 This article will not repeat that information.

 A software expert who needs to examine source code would ideally like complete access to the material, in their office.
 They would like to use special software and/or hardware to analyze the material, and they might want to write scripts (small programs) to help them with their task.
 Sometimes this is possible.
 Sometimes this is not.

 The restrictions on how and where I, as an expert, can examine source code can be profound.
 I find that imposing these restrictions seriously impacts what can be accomplished, and how the source code review can be approached.
 They also raise the cost of litigation for plaintiff and defendant significantly; it would be much cheaper for both parties if they would just allow the software expert access to any tools they want.
 A good expert will eventually find out the facts one way or another anyway, so why waste money?
-The cost penalty paid by both sides for imposing tight restrictions on experts can quickly run into 5, 6 or 7 figures.
+The cost penalty paid by both sides for imposing tight restrictions on experts can quickly run into 5 or 6 figures.
 The extra cost comes from extra time spent preparing, and, if permitted by the court, extra time examining evidence with reduced efficiency.

 Restricted materials are sometimes provided to an expert in a glass-walled evidence room (sometimes this is called a ‘clean room’), and if they are placed in such a room, then the expert is usually observed the entire time they review the material.
 Normally, at least one representative of the opposing counsel’s firm observes the expert the entire time that the expert has access to the restricted material.
 The evidence room usually has no communication devices, and the expert many not bring in a mobile device, camera, etc. A limited amount of Bates-numbered paper is usually provided for the expert to take notes.